truehazker/grammY-telegram-bot-template/README.md

 ## Getting started

 1. Clone this repository
+2. Create .env file from provided .env.example and fill it with your bot token and other variables
-2. Run `yarn` to install dependencies
+3. Run `yarn` to install dependencies
-3. Run `yarn dev` to start the bot in development mode
+4. Run `yarn dev` to start the bot in development mode
-4. Run `yarn build` to build the bot for production
+5. Run `yarn build` to build the bot for production
-5. Run `yarn start` to start the bot in production mode
+6. Run `yarn start` to start the bot in production mode

 ## Features